djc5627/CompendiumWeb/docs/Birds/Birds of Prey/Hawk/Cooper's Hawk.md

 ![[Cooper's Hawk Thumbnail.jpg]]

-*Cooper's Hawk on a tree at Milton Lake Park over St. Mary's Cemetery*
+*Cooper's Hawk on a tree at Rahway River Park*

 ---------------------------------------------------------------
 ## Notes